zeitmaschinen/GalleryFlow/README.md

 ## Features

 - 📁 Browse and manage your ComfyUI-generated images
+- 🖼️ Customizable thumbnail sizes
 - 🎨 Image preview
+- 📋 Metadata extraction and visualization
 - 🚀 Automatic real-time gallery updates
 - 📂 Recursively reads all folders, so you never miss an image
+- 🔄 Real-time sorting and filtering options
+- ⚡ Fast and responsive interface
 - 🌓 Light/Dark theme support
-- ⚡ Fast and responsive interface
-- 🔄 Real-time sorting and filtering options
-- 📱 Responsive design
-- 🖼️ Customizable thumbnail sizes
-- 📋 Metadata extraction and visualization
 - 🔗 Direct integration with ComfyUI workflows
 - 🔄 WebSocket support for real-time updates